-Included in the list below are 19 most prescribed painkillers in the UK.
-The latest data that is available was used to provide 12-month prescription volume (Nov ’19—Oct ’20).
+The list below includes the 19 most prescribed painkillers in the UK.
+The latest available data provided a 12-month prescription volume (Nov ’19—Oct ’20).

 The volume of prescriptions: 17,453,897